-Because Nevada is a community property state, the name under which the asset is held is not determinative of who has an interest in that asset.
+Because Nevada is a community property state, the name under which an asset is held does not determine who has an interest in that asset.
 What is important is whether that asset was purchased during marriage and what source of funds were used to purchase that asset.

 And of course, if you have a pre-nuptial, or post-nuptial agreement that addresses all of this, then what we say here does not pertain to you.
 Your pre or post-nuptial agreement would prevail.
 This article assumes that you live in Nevada and do not have a pre-nuptial, or post-nuptial, agreement.